callstack/byorg-ai/docs/src/docs/core/context.md

 };
 ```

-In order to add typing for your own properties to the context, you need to create a file with type and override the typing.
+To add typing for your custom properties to the context, create a file with the type definition and override the typing.

 ```js
 declare module '@callstack/byorg-core' {